gregcarriger/AppUpdate/README.md

 PowerShell program to update, deploy, and test software updates.

-- This program reduced software deployments from 3 hours to 1 hour.
+- This script reduced software deployments from 3 hours to 1 hour.

 ## Step 1 - Set variables